cibinjoseph/IITM-Netaccess-Approval/README.md

 # Usage
 1. To run code, use command `netaccess`
 2. To avoid having to input username and password every time the code is executed, enter them directly in the code located at `/usr/bin/netaccess.py` in the fields *"YourUsername"* and *"YourPassword"* in line number 7 and 8.
-Retain the double quotes.'
+Retain the double quotes.
-3. Leaving the password field unchanged lets you input it during runtime securely.'
+3. Leaving the password field unchanged lets you input it during runtime securely.

 # Installation
 ## Quick Installation